 In other words, what makes the practice of head coverings significant is a relationship, not so much the act itself.
 Headcovering and non-headcovering extends from the idea of submission.
 A woman who wears a head covering publicly testifies that she is under submission to her husband in Christ.
 But we also see that a man who does not wear a head covering in worship testifies that he also is in submission to Christ (vs. 3).
 He is claiming to be under lawful authority and lives as a servant to Jesus, his saviour, redeemer and Lord.

-So when men do not cover in the worship service, they do so not merely for the sake of appearances but because “he is the image and glory of God” (1 Corinthians 11:7).
-Though this is true of both sexes it only applies to the woman derivatively: “the woman is the glory of the man” (ibid.).
+So when a man does not cover in the worship service, he does so not merely for the sake of appearances but because “he is the image and glory of God” (1 Corinthians 11:7).
+Note that the former is true of both sexes the latter only applies to the woman derivatively: “the woman is the glory of the man” (ibid.).
 Paul is not denying that women are made in the image of God, but he does not say that women are the image and glory of God, but the glory of the man.
 Indeed, though both believing men and women are under the headship of Christ (Ephesians 5:23), men are more reflective of the Lord in terms of their appointment to headship or head of their family (Ephesians 5:22-23).

 Similarly, man (Adam) was told to dress and keep the garden before the woman (Eve) was even brought into the world (Genesis 2:15).
 And so even though Eve tempted him to fall, he was whom God called (Genesis 3:9) and the one by whom all humanity (men and women) are cursed to death (vs. 19) and the one whom it is said was driven from the garden (cf. vs. 22 “the man,” vs. 23 “him” vs. 24 “the man”), though obviously Eve was as well.
 Thus as the glory of man(kind) was compromised by man, it is his honour in Christ to uphold it once again.